 As per ceicdata.com, from March 2011 to September 2019, India House Prices have grown on an average rate of 6.6% p.a., reaching an all-time high of 30.6% in March 2011 and a record low of-1% in September 2017.

 EDUCATION INFLATION: They say, Planning for Child Education is not a child’s play.
 Education cost is rising very fast and when you have a goal for international education, you have to take into account the currency fluctuations too.
 Considering the trends of the fee structure of private educational institutions in India, it is estimated to be increasing at 10%-12% per year.
 You can easily have a feel of it considering the Children school/college expenses

-MEDICAL INFLATION: With rapid rise in technology, and advancement of medical facilities, medical inflation is also rising each day.
-It impacts each one of us, and may hit badly during Post Retirement years.
+MEDICAL INFLATION: With the rapid rise in technology, and the advancement of medical facilities, medical inflation is also rising each day.
+It impacts each one of us and may hit badly during Post Retirement years.
 So, it is wise to be prepared for the same by taking adequate health insurance as well as maintaining a decent medical emergency fund.

 Medical inflation does not only include the cost of hospitalization, but medicine costs too, doctor consultation fees, Surgical equipment etc.

 A report by Mercer Marsh Benefits forecast medical trend rate to be around 10 percent in India.

 LIFESTYLE INFLATION: This inflation implies those expenses which are discretionary in nature and beyond the basic expenditure, these are additional big-ticket expenditures incurred for improving the standard of living, such as- bigger house, branded clothes, better car, latest gadgets, lavish vacation etc. It becomes important to provide for the same especially while planning for the long-term financial goals to keep up with the current lifestyle.